-The entire orthodox Battle of Hastings narrative relies on the notion that Battle Abbey was built on the battlefield.
-It is highly unlikely.
+The entire orthodox battle narrative is based on Battle Abbey having been built on the battlefield.
+It is incredibly unlikely.

-Battle Abbey is unique as the only medieval Christian monastery anywhere in the world that purports to have been built on a battlefield combat zone.
-The absence of other examples stems partly from the medieval fear of revenants and thus of being haunted by the souls of those killed in violent conflict, and partly to avoid being accused of glorifying violence.
-William the Conqueror, known for his piety, would have been particularly sensitive to this latter reason because his motivation for building the Abbey was to earn the Pope's absolution for blood spilled during the Conquest, notably during the 'Harrying of the North'.
-Constructing a penance abbey on the site of his greatest military victory would have worsened his sins in the eyes of the Pope.
-Contrary to popular belief, the Abbey's location suggests the battle was not fought at the traditional site, rather than that it was.
+Battle Abbey is the only medieval Christian monastery that purports to have been built on a battlefield combat zone.
+The absence of others is due in part to a terror of revenants and of being haunted by the souls of victims of violence.
+It would also be widely perceived as the glorification of violence.
+William, who was exceptionally pious, would have been especially sensitive to this because he wanted to earn the Pope's absolution for the death and violence he caused during the Conquest, especially during the 'harrying of the north'.
+Building a penance Abbey on the site of his greatest battlefield victory would have exacerbated his sins in the eyes of the Pope.
+Contrary to popular opinion, the Abbey's location is evidence that the battle was not fought at the traditional location rather than that it was.
+Some contemporary accounts go further, claiming that the Abbey was built on the exact spot where Harold died.
+It would have been naïve of William to mark that spot for posterity.
+It would create a permanent shrine, a place for Saxons to venerate Harold as a martyr and a focus for insurgents.
+Contrary to the orthodox narrative, in our opinion, the location of Harold's death would have been the very last place that William would have chosen to build his Abbey.